 Child Find is a required part of the Individuals with Disabilities Education Act (IDEA).
 IDEA requires states to identify, locate, and evaluate all children with disabilities, aged birth to 21, who are in need of early intervention or special education services.

 Commonly known as homeschooling, competent private instruction is provided to a child in Iowa in a setting other than a public school district or an accredited nonpublic school.
-Parents or guardians considering homeschooling options should contact Chad Pinkston, Site Superintendent/School Psychologist.
+Parents or guardians considering homeschooling options should contact Amy Knupp, Site Superintendent/School Psychologist.

 The District-Developed Service Delivery Plan (DDSDP) is a system for delivery instructional services including a full continuum of services and placements to address the needs of eligible individuals ages 3-21.
 All districts are required to develop a DDSDP for special education services, which then becomes a part of the district’s Comprehensive School Improvement Plan.
 The Delivery System Plan is developed in accordance with Iowa Administrative Code Rule-41.408 (2) “c.”.
 For more information, please contact your Central Rivers AEA Regional Administrator.